 It's Okay to Blur the Lines

-By Chris LaCroix
+Written by Chris LaCroix

 It’s Saturday night in Capitol Hill.
 The streets are vibrating with the hip and funky, who bounce between bars and galleries, drinking, smoking, laughing, and yelling.
 The corners spew jazz sax, solo guitarists, and music from the bucket drummers.
 Lines string along the sidewalks in front and beside the music venues.
 This is everything you’d expect in the cool part of a city on a weekend night.